FT9R/w25qxx/README.md

 * Based on the device ID this library can calculate the number of pages to eliminate some address issues for write/read and erase operations.
 * There are several options for waiting for the end of page program/erase instruction with dedicated timeouts.
 * The built-in ModBus CRC can be used to ensure data integrity.
 * Fast read option is implemented in case if SPIclk > 50MHz.
+* Device status can be controlled within its handle.
 ## Supported devices
 * w25q80
 * w25q16